HSLdevcom/jore4/wiki/data-model.md

 Since the same route instance references all scheduled stop point instances with the same label, the check should also ensure that all of the above hold at all points in time when the route is valid, i.e. the above must hold for all scheduled stop point instances referenced.

 This aspect in turn has to pay attention to the fact that as stated above, only the instance with the highest priority at a certain point in time is considered valid.
 In other words, if a scheduled stop point entity has an instance with high priority "overriding" a lower priority instance, then for the time span of overriding, only the higher priority instance is considered valid and only that one should be included in the route verification.
-But for the remaining validity time of the lower priority stop instance (when it is not "overridden"), the lower priority instance is considered valid and for that part should be included in the route verification for that time span.
+But for the remaining validity span of the lower priority stop instance (when it is not "overridden"), the lower priority instance is considered valid and for that part should be included in the route verification for that time span.

 The same concept is applied to routes themselves.
-If a higher priority route instance overrides a lower priority route instance for part of its validity time, the lower priority route is not considered valid - and thus should not be verified - for the time it is being "overridden".
+If a higher priority route instance overrides a lower priority route instance for part of its validity span, the lower priority route is not considered valid - and thus should not be verified - for the time it is being "overridden".

 This concept allows modelling temporary (= high priority) stops residing on infrastructure links, which are only included in a temporary (= high priority) instance of the route, but not in the route's basic version.
 As an example, consider the following basic route version: